8. Nonlinear Systems of Equations

 End Sub

-Each one converged to the nearest solution for four initial approximation cases.
-When started from (0, 0), it converged to the upper left solution.
+Each starting point converged to the nearest solution, except when starting from (0, 0), which converged to the upper-left solution.

-The following is an example code using the reverse communication version VBA library subroutine Hybrd1_r.
+Below is an example using Hybrd1_r, the reverse communication version (RCI).

 Sub Start()